 About The Open Geospatial Consortium

-The OGC® is an international industry consortium of more than 320 companies, government agencies, research organizations, and universities participating in a consensus process to develop publicly available interface specifications.
-OpenGIS Specifications support interoperable solutions that "geo-enable" the Web, wireless and location services, and mainstream IT.
-They empower developers to make complex spatial information and services useful with all kinds of applications.
-See http://www.opengeospatial.org
+The OGC® is an international industry consortium of more than 335 companies, government agencies, research organizations, and universities participating in a consensus process to develop publicly available interface specifications.
+OpenGIS® Specifications support interoperable solutions that "geo-enable" the Web, wireless and location-based services, and mainstream IT.
+The specifications empower technology developers to make complex spatial information and services accessible and useful with all kinds of applications.
+Visit the OGC website at http://www.opengeospatial.org